quarkusio/quarkusio.github.io/_guides/guides.md

 <div class="guide-item" markdown="1">
 ## Contexts and Dependency Injection

-Protean DI solution is based on the [Contexts and Dependency Injection for Java 2.0](https://docs.jboss.org/cdi/spec/2.0/cdi-spec) specification.
+Quarkus DI solution is based on the [Contexts and Dependency Injection for Java 2.0](https://docs.jboss.org/cdi/spec/2.0/cdi-spec) specification.
 However, it is not a full CDI implementation verified by the TCK.
 Only a subset of the CDI features is implemented - see also the list of supported features and the list of limitations.

 <a href="{{site.baseurl}}/guides/cdi-reference" class="button-cta secondary">READ THE GUIDE</a>
 </div>